Dera Ghazi Khan Punjab, Pakistan Travel Guide

 For the most accurate details on room types and facilities, direct communication with your chosen hotel is recommended.

-Use online platforms for initial research, then follow up with direct calls for detailed queries.
+Use online platforms for initial research, then follow up having direct calls for detailed queries.

 Keep in mind that local hotel ratings might differ from international standards, so temper expectations accordingly.